 Within a few hours I started descending down into the Fish River Canyon where I found the Ais Ais campsite and resort.
 It is a strange place with several thermally heated swimming baths that were full of Afrikaners or Cape Coloureds and their kids.
 South Africans (black, white, pink or brown) are very fond of camping and the great outdoors, which they do with gusto, armed with various types of “bakkie” (pickup trucks), safari tents, portable “braai and potjie pots”, alcohol, and meat… always lots of meat.

-I had a very cold night in the tent, all my water was frozen solid, and in the morning I was feeling stiff and sore.
-A few minutes in the thermal pools and I got myself thawed out.
+I had a very cold night in the tent, all my water got frozen solid, and in the morning I was feeling stiff and sore.
+A few minutes wallowing in the thermal pools and I thawed myself out.
 I made myself some coffee and ate some rolls I bought at the border, packed up my kit, and prepared for what would turn out to be an awesome day’s riding.

 I was finding my rhythm with gravel riding and thoroughly enjoying the southern Namib desert scenery.
 Namibia is one of my favourite countries, perhaps my favourite because its so unspoiled, beautiful and wild.
 The riding is on the enjoyable side of challenging, the colours are unearthly, the air is pure, and there are African wild animals and birds everywhere.

 I was riding in a particularly desolate area when I saw a figure simmering in the distance ahead.
 As I drew closer I realized it was a man, and closer still, a European man.
 He looked like a sort of street sleeper tramp you see in an English city, except without a dog or selling the “Big Issue”.
 I drew up along side him and asked if he was OK, or needed anything.

 ‘Nay, I’m fine, mon’, came the reply in a thick Scottish accent.